 Whilst staying at Perryville House, guests have an extensive choice of activities.
 Maritime activities are an essential element of life in Kinsale; cruising, deep sea angling with blue shark fishing, river trips, scuba diving, are available to visitors.
 The town boasts fine outdoor activity centres with full hire and tuition facilities for windsurfing, sailing and canoeing, to all levels.
 Click here to find out more

-During your stay at the luxury B&B in Kinsale Cork, why not check out the nearby beaches, coves, and inlets allow space and privacy for bathing, swimming, snorkelling and, on some patrolled beaches, surfing and body boarding.
+During your stay at the luxury B&B in Kinsale Cork, why not check out the nearby beaches, coves, and inlets that allow space and privacy for bathing, swimming, snorkelling and, on some patrolled beaches, surfing and body boarding.

 Take your binoculars to the coast to see gannet, cormorant, terns, gulls and hosts of sea birds.